dobati/lehrprojekt/readme.md

 7. HEAD: Head of the current word, which is either a value of ID or zero (0).
 8. DEPREL: Universal dependency relation to the HEAD (root iff HEAD = 0) or a defined language-specific subtype of one.
 9. MISC: Any other annotation.
-10. ENGLISH: English translation of the lemma (created with GoogleTrans Python-Library: https://pypi.org/project/googletrans/)
+10. ENGLISH: English translation of the lemma (created with GoogleTrans Python-Library for Serbian and DeepL API for other languages)
 11. GLOSS: Leipzig Glossing Rules (https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf)
 12. GLOSSKORR: Corrected annotations from the column GLOSS
 13. OMIT_ANNOTATIONS: The value "_omit_annotations_" in this column stands for those tokens for which the annotations must not be shown on the Web-Interface